Motivating ESG Activities Through Contracts, Taxes and Disclosure Regulation

-Keywords: ESG, CSR, shareholder welfare, carbon taxes, regulation, optimal contracting, executive compensation.
+Keywords: ESG, CSR, shareholder welfare, taxes, ESG disclosure regulation, optimal contracting, executive compensation

 JEL Classification: D86, M41, Q56, Q58